 You’re now good to go!
 I hope that these five tips will support you in improving collaboration across your UX writing, UX design, and localization teams for flawless, impactful translations.

 Laetitia Gathion is a French translator and inclusive language specialist from France, currently based in Copenhagen, Denmark.
-Reach her by email (email@example.com) or connect with her on LinkedIn!
+Connect with her on LinkedIn!